 the sequence; it sounds different with each key strike (or restarts in an ugly

 way with each key strike).
 And since I am a human and not a robot with quantized

-motions, in OB-6 the lack of Arp Latch option makes the Arpeggiator useless for me, and it's
+movements, in OB-6 the lack of Arp Latch option makes the Arpeggiator pretty useless for me, and it's

-better for me to program an arpeggio pattern into the sequencer, but of course
+better if I program an arpeggio pattern into the sequencer, but of course

 that has its drawbacks (I'm a slave to the rhythm, to quote a classic).